 Whether you're a competitive runner or just need a basic watch to track your steps and heart rate, I will help you filter out the noise and find the perfect Garmin watch to help you achieve your fitness training goals.
 We'll explore the key features, weigh the pros and cons of each model, and give you honest, real world advice based on our extensive testing.

-Best Garmin Running Watches
+The Best Basic Running Watches for Minimalists

 While you can get through your runs with nothing but a good pair of sneakers, wearing a running watch helps you follow a training plan, chart your progress, and stay in contact with loved ones if you’re going off-grid.